philipturner/swift-colab/README.md

 ---

-This repository does not currently run local Jupyter notebooks, but the v3.0 release will support [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) (ETA: early 2023).
+This repository does not currently run local Jupyter notebooks, but the v3.0 release (ETA: early 2023) will support [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/).
 In the meantime, [liuliu/swift-jupyter](https://github.com/liuliu/swift-jupyter) provides an actively maintained local notebook experience.

 <details>
 <summary>Why use Swift-'Colab' for experiences outside of Colaboratory?</summary>